yehia67/documentation/ciri/0.1/how-to-guides/run-a-ciri-node-on-an-sbc.md

 Ths guide uses cIRI. cIRI is still under development.
 Do not except a stable full-node.
 You should not use cIRI in production!

 This guide describes how to set up a full-node on a small SBC.
-Since SBCs usually have restricted resources, we recommend to use cIRI. cIRI is designed to be more memory- and storage-efficient than [IRI](root://iri/0.1/introduction/overview.md)..
+If you SBC has restriced resources, less than 4 GB memory, we recommend to use cIRI. cIRI is designed to be more memory- and storage-efficient than [IRI](root://iri/0.1/introduction/overview.md)..
 If you want to use the most recent features and extensions, you should use [IRI](root://iri/0.1/introduction/overview.md).
 IRI requires at least 4 GB of memory.
 Therefore it is not possible to use IRI on all SBCs.